 When repairing the gutter, you can opt for an access tower as it will serve the purpose depending on the gutter height.
 This cost you between £70 and £150 every week.
 The gutter repair scaffolding prices can range between £250 to £400 on a weekly basis.
 You will also require scaffolding for gutter cleaning.

 If required scaffolding is less complicated, it doesn’t mean that it will be cheap.
 The scaffolding prices for the access tower are still affordable compared to erecting a static one.

 The cost of hiring scaffolding in London for semi-detached homes can be £800 and £1200 a week.
 It is advisable to make sure that both your builder and the scaffolding company have liability insurance.
 In case the neighbour’s property faces any damages during the process.

 It is essential to note that this price is for one level.
-If the building work will require other levels, then the cost to hire scaffolding will be more.
-Some of the other scaffolding prices you’d want to have in mind depending on the type of house you have include the following:
+If the building work requires other levels, then the cost to hire scaffolding will be more.
+Other prices to keep in mind:

 - Between £1000 to £1250 per week for scaffolding around a 4-storey semi-detached house.
 Of course, this will depend on your location and time limit among other things.

 - Around £750 to £900 every week for a 2-bed semi-detached house, depending on your location among other things.

 - Expect to pay anything between £900 to £1150 for a 3-bed semi-detached house on a weekly basis.